mingyi2013/Neil_DNA_methylation/README.md

     - plot by ggplot2
     - GO enrichment analysis by clusterProfile

-## 1.2 Code in QC
+## 1.2 Code for quanlity control

-## 1.3 Code in sequence alignment and 5mC extraction
+## 1.3 Code for sequence alignment and 5mC extraction